 Some industrial automation machines can encounter induction motors driving high inertia loads running at high operational speeds.
 Slowing and stopping these large loads can prove difficult at times.
 Once power is removed from the induction motor, the motor may slowly coast until a standstill is reached.

 For example, a customer has a VFD driving a circular grinding wheel.
 The wheel has a high inertia and turns at high speeds, such that when the wheel is turned off, it takes a few minutes before the wheel comes to a stopped position.
 Due to safety concerns and production downtime, the customer would ideally like to stop the wheel in a quicker fashion.
-One KEB VFD capability that would support the customer here is DC injection braking, which is found in our F5 VFD and S6 Servo Drive products.
+One function that would help the customer here is DC injection braking, which is found in our F5 VFD and S6 Servo Drive products.